-Zuckerberg Looks To 'Clear Up' Stance On Facebook, Fake News And The Holocaust
+Zuckerberg Looks To Clear Up Stance On Facebook, Fake News And The Holocaust

 "I personally find Holocaust denial deeply offensive, and I absolutely didn't intend to defend the intent of people who deny that," Zuckerberg wrote to Kara Swisher of Recode on Wednesday, the day after the site published a lengthy interview with the billionaire.

-In the original interview, Swisher asked Zuckerberg about Facebook's policy of taking down fake news – something it has combated with a variety of approaches after fake news sources were found to have been used to manipulate voters in the 2016 presidential election.
+In the original interview, Swisher asked Zuckerberg about Facebook's policy of taking down fake news — something it has combated using a variety of approaches after fake news sources were found to have been used to manipulate voters in the 2016 presidential election.

-Swisher used the Sandy Hook school massacre as an example, asking Zuckerberg why Facebook would allow an organization to post a conspiracy theory that holds the killings were staged.
+Swisher used the Sandy Hook school massacre as an example, asking Zuckerberg why Facebook would allow an organization to post a conspiracy theory that claims the killings were staged.

 Zuckerberg implied that Facebook would be quicker to take down harassment directed at a Sandy Hook victim than to remove a fake news story promoting the conspiracy theory.
 Then he offered up the example of the Holocaust.